Plastic soup starts on land

 We activate people to participate, such as elementary school students who ask to separate waste in the classroom.
 Or by asking people to send us pictures of litter like Knetterballen and Mars or AntaFlu wrappers through our app.
 Or by partnering with our community, like the Plastic Avengers.
 With more people, photos and data, we create more pressure and more mass, which companies and politicians are sensitive to.

-In our Plastic Talkshows, we engage with scientists, activists, politicians and business people to find new ways and strategies to fight the plastic soup.
+In our Plastic Talk shows, we engage with scientists, activists, politicians and business people to find new ways and strategies to fight plastic soup.

-For us it's always about the breakthrough: changing the system and the behavior of companies.
-Deposits on plastic bottles and cans, separating waste, less packaging, biodegradable packaging.
+We are always driving towards a breakthrough: changing the system and the behavior of companies; deposits on plastic bottles and cans, waste separation, less packaging, biodegradable packaging...